Table of Contents

 The Browsing Collection is designed to meet the popular reading needs of the library’s young patrons.
 This collection, which is available at select branches, consists of highly popular older titles, with a concentration on fiction series, that still hold the interest of our patrons, especially when a new entry in the series is published.
 The parameters of lending books designated in the Browsing Collection are:

-- This collection will only include older titles, with a concentration on youth titles that are a part of a series
+• This collection will only include older titles, with a concentration on youth titles that are a part of a series

-- Three (3) week lending period
+• Three (3) week lending period

-- Up to four (4) renewals
+• Up to four (4) renewals

-- Titles cannot be reserved through the library’s holds process
+• Titles cannot be reserved through the library’s holds process

-C. In-house and Circulating Launchpads
+C. Circulating Launchpads

 Launchpads were purchased to offer a learning tool to our youngest patrons that are safe, fun, and meet the educational and entertainment needs of today’s youth in a digital format.
 Launchpads are secure, pre-loaded learning tablets created for children in a circulation environment.
 Each Launchpad is pre-loaded with high-quality, ad-free learning apps grouped by age, grade level, subject area and theme.
 The devices cannot access the internet and no other software can be added onto the device.